In this article we will show you the basic differences between the Star schema and Snowflake schema in SSAS

 - Snowflake Schema: Some dimensions present in the Data Source View (DSV) are linked directly to the fact table and some dimensions are indirectly linked to fact tables (with the help of middle dimensions).
 For instance in [Adventure Works DW 2014], [Dim Product sub category] is indirectly related to [fact Internet Sales] with the help of [Dim Products].

-Below table will show the difference between the Star Schema and Snowflake Schema in SSAS.
+Below table will show the difference between the Star Schema and Snowflake Schema or star schema vs snowflake schema in SSAS.

 |STAR Schema||Snowflake Schema|

 |Centrally located fact table surrounded by DE normalized dimension table||Centrally located fact table surrounded by the normalized dimension table|